temporalio/sdk-python/README.md

 * Timers are also implicitly started on any `asyncio` calls with timeouts (e.g. `asyncio.wait_for`)
 * Timers are Temporal server timers, not local ones, so sub-second resolution rarely has value
-* Calls that use a specific point in time, e.g. `call_at` or `timeout_at`, should be based on the current loop time (i.e. `loop.time()`) and not an actual point in time.
+* Calls that use a specific point in time, e.g. `call_at` or `timeout_at`, should be based on the current loop time (i.e. `workflow.time()`) and not an actual point in time.
 This is because fixed times are translated to relative ones by subtracting the current loop time which may not be the actual current time.

 #### Conditions